rpsirois-le/digital-forensics-report-builder/README.md

 Today (short format) | `todayShort` | M/D/YY
 Year | `year` | YYYY
 Now | `now` | HHmm
-Singular Serial Number | `sn` | This takes the value of the first found 'Serial Number' in the identifiers array. a/an Extraction Type | `acq_type_wia` | a/an `{acq_type}` Extraction Type Definition | `acq_type_def` | Performs a lookup on `hidden.glossary` for term matching `acq_type` for the definition. a/an Device Color | `dev_color_wia` | a/an `{dev_color}`
+Singular Serial Number | `sn` | This takes the value of the first found *Serial Number* in the identifiers array. a/an Extraction Type | `acq_type_wia` | a/an `{acq_type}` Extraction Type Definition | `acq_type_def` | Performs a lookup on `hidden.glossary` for term matching `acq_type` for the definition. a/an Device Color | `dev_color_wia` | a/an `{dev_color}`
 a/an Device Model Name | `dev_model_name_wia` | a/an `{dev_model_name}`
 Lowercase Authorization | `auth_type_lower` | Lowercase `{auth_type}`
-Return to Evidence Statement | `returnToEvidenceStatement` | Uses waiver value if `{auth_type}` is waiver or noWaiver if not.
+Return to Evidence Statement | `returnToEvidenceStatement` | Uses waiver value if `{auth_type}` is waiver or `hidden.returnToEvidenceStatement_noWaiver` if not.
 Acquisition System | `acq_system` | Set to label for truthy acquisition method (except for photos).
 Processing System | `proc_system` | Set to label for truthy processing method.

+### Axiom TXT

+Use the device information text file?
+The only real place to put information is in the description... would be very user-dependent for format.

+Thoughts?

 ### Cellebrite XML

 Export only "Device info" and "User accounts" artifacts with an XML report type.

-The following custom fields are supported by configuring them in the *Case information* section of the report options:
+The following *custom fields* are supported by configuring them in the *Case information* section of the report options (within the Physical Analyzer software):

-(image)

 Field Name (Case Sensitive) | Variable | Purpose
 --- | --- | ---